Non-canonical Conformal Attractors for Single Field Inflation: Single field non-canonical conformal attractors

 Having convinced ourselves about the theoretical framework, let us now employ this scenario in proposing conformal attractor framework for non-canonical fields.
 For this, we start from the Lagrangian proposed earlier in Eq.(\ref{eq_f}).
 From the superconformal scenario, we have seen that this Lagrangian is a conformal broken one after the gauge fixing of second conformon field $\eta$.
 Also from the superconformal point of view that we have discussed in the previous section, this Lagrangian has an enhanced conformal symmetry when $N=2$ case, which is canonical and this case has studied in details in \cite{kallosh2013universality} and known as conformal attractors.
 For reader's convenience again we recall the Lagrangian Eq.(\ref{eq_f}) here

 Even though this Lagrangian has decoupled from second conformal field $\eta$, one can expect some kind of symmetry in presence of the first conformon field $\chi$.
-We observe that this field possesses a conformal like symmetry under the following transformations

-As this series Eq.(\ref{eq_f}) is non-homogeneous, to achieve the invariance in Eq.(\ref{eq_f}) h has to run in above transformation.
-That is at different powers of these fields, fields has to transform in the same way.
-As this Lagrangian is discrete, fields has to change the transformation in ($n-1$) times to get the invariance.
-So, to break this invariance we have to choose a gauge with a system of ($n-1$) equations of the form
+As we stated earlier, we observe that this Lagrangian has a conformal symmetry if one avoids the summation in $h$ index under the transformation Eq.(\ref{eq_conf_transformations_in_h_index}).
+Now, we will gauge away the first conformal compensator field $\chi$ from the theory using Eq.(\ref{eq_guage_eq_2}), and in terms of the real fields this gauge choice Eq. (\ref{eq_guage_eq_2}) becomes